Sumit19Chakraborty/Sumit19Chakraborty/README.md

 # Hi there 👋, I'm Sumit.
 ![Passionate Developer and Innovator.](https://github.com/Sumit19Chakraborty/github-header-image/blob/a3792812ee04540681a6522e9f0ec72e05b55833/github-header-image.png))

-I am a passionate self taught software engineer with a keen interest in building innovative applications and solving complex problems.
+I am a passionate self taught developer & innovator with a keen interest in building innovative applications and solving complex problems.
 With a strong background in web development and a love for coding, I strive to create efficient and user-friendly solutions.
 I am motivated by the opportunity to learn and explore new technologies while collaborating with talented individuals.

 <!---
 Sumit19Chakraborty/Sumit19Chakraborty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.